MissKateD/project_2/README.md

-# Proposal - Predicting the possibility of a Heart Attack
+# Proposal - Predicting the possibility of a Heart Attack Using ML

 ## Overview